Yangon City FM

 City FM has come under fire for playing popular albums of various artists without paying any royalties.
 The highly profitable station has steadfastly refused to compensate the artists citing the lack of copyright laws in Myanmar.

 Nonetheless, City FM has become a force in Myanmar's pop music scene.
-Its annual award shows are highly popular with the public, and artists vie to be part of the annual ceremony.
+Its annual award shows, the Yangon City FM Awards, are highly popular with the public, and artists vie to be part of the annual ceremony.
 The VCDs of the award shows sell briskly, although perhaps ironically, most of them are pirated.

 Since September 2009, City FM has used a 43 m antenna atop an 11th floor of a downtown government building, and increased its range of broadcast to 80 km.